At One Agora Integrative Health, we have two great options for immune support: Low Dose Immunotherapy (LDI) and Low Dose Allergen (LDA).

-There is also Low dose immunotherapy or LDI.
+There is also Low Dose Immunotherapy (LDI).
 This is an unique treatment that has been shown to provide dramatic relief of symptoms and improvement in health for patients with a wide range of chronic illnesses.
-Low dose immunotherapy is helpful in treating the immune response for various conditions including chronic infections including Lyme disease, chronic fatigue syndrome, fibromyalgia, Hashimoto’s, multiple sclerosis, Crohn’s disease, ulcerative colitis, interstitial cystitis and lupus.
+Low dose immunotherapy is helpful in treating the immune response for various conditions including chronic infections such as:

 At One Agora, we simplify how LDI works by saying that it is rehab for the immune system to reset the response that it is having to certain pathogens.